Africa

 Context

-Since 2022, living conditions in Benin and Togo have worsened.
-Whereas the urban areas of the southern regions are benefiting from a relatively growing economy and improved access to certain basic services, the more remote areas of the northern regions are facing major structural difficulties.
-Basic services are dysfunctional and socio-economic realities are marked by major regional trends.
-Insecurity linked to armed groups, the situation in the Sahel and the scarcity of resources are causing population displacements, with thousands of refugees and displaced people, the majority of whom are women and children vulnerable to the growing violence.
-Already fragile basic services, particularly in the health sector, are now insufficient to meet these new needs, and inter-community tensions, exacerbated by the presence of radical groups, worsen these vulnerabilities.
+Since 2022, living conditions in Benin and Togo have deteriorated.
+While urban areas in the southern regions benefit from a relatively growing economy and better access to certain basic services, more remote areas in the northern regions face major structural challenges.
+Basic services are dysfunctional and socio-economic realities are marked by significant regional trends.
+Insecurity linked to armed groups, the situation in the Sahel and the increasing scarcity of resources are causing population displacements, with thousands of refugees and displaced people, the majority of whom are women and children vulnerable to growing violence.
+Basic services, which were already fragile, particularly in the health sector, are now insufficient to meet these new needs, and inter-community tensions, exacerbated by the presence of radical groups, worsen these vulnerabilities.

 Our approach